Greensboro, North Carolina

 ACC Hall of Champions

-The ACC Hall of Champions celebrates past, present and future conference success through the design and use of interactive displays, unique institutional exhibits and multi-purpose program space that showcases the league’s storied history.
-The Hall features a combination of content that honors the academic and athletic accomplishments featuring interactive displays, unique institutional exhibits and a multi-purpose program showcasing the league’s storied history .
+The ACC Hall of Champions celebrates past, present, and future conference success through the design and use of interactive displays, unique institutional exhibits, and multi-purpose program space that showcases the league’s storied history.
+The Hall features a combination of content that honors the academic and athletic accomplishments.

 ACC Hall of Champions